-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of three years is normally required.

-205.64 Psychology

-Department of Psychology P217 Biological Sciences Building University of Alberta Edmonton, Alberta T6G 2E9 Attn.: Graduate Program Assistant E-mail: psygrad@ualberta.ca

-The Department of Psychology offers graduate work leading to the degrees of MA, MSc, and PhD in a variety of areas of psychology, including: behaviour, systems, and cognitive neuroscience; cognition; comparative cognition and behaviour; developmental science; and social and cultural psychology.

-The Department's minimum admission requirements are a four-year undergraduate degree with a 3.0 or better grade point average in the last two years of study at the University of Alberta, or an equivalent qualification from a recognized institution (see \$203.2.1) If the undergraduate degree was not granted by a recognized English-language institution, English-language proficiency must be demonstrated by a total score of 88 with a score of at least 20 on each individual skill area on the internet-based TOEFL.
-An acceptable score on another approved English language proficiency exam will suffice where the internet-based TOEFL is not available (see \$203.2.4).
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of three years is normally required.
+205.65 Psychology Department of Psychology P217 Biological Sciences Building University of Alberta Edmonton, Alberta T6G 2E9 Attn.: Graduate Program Assistant E-mail: psygrad@ualberta.ca 205.65.1 General Information The Department of Psychology offers graduate work leading to the degrees of MA, MSc, and PhD in a variety of areas of psychology, including: behaviour, systems, and cognitive neuroscience; cognition; comparative cognition and behaviour; developmental science; and social and cultural psychology.
+Entrance Requirements The Department's minimum admission requirements are a four-year undergraduate degree with a 3.0 or better grade point average in the last two years of study at the University of Alberta, or an equivalent qualification from a recognized institution (see §203.2.1) If the undergraduate degree was not granted by a recognized English-language institution, English-language proficiency must be demonstrated by a total score of 88 with a score of at least 20 on each individual skill area on the internet-based TOEFL.
+An acceptable score on another approved English language proficiency exam will suffice where the internet-based TOEFL is not available (see §203.2.4).
 The Department requires that applicants submit a statement of their research interests, three letters of recommendation, and scores on the Graduate Record Exam General Test.

-Graduate assistantships for research and teaching are normally available for students who maintain satisfactory performance in their assistantship duties and make satisfactory progress toward a degree.
+Financial Assistance Graduate assistantships for research and teaching are normally available for students who maintain satisfactory performance in their assistantship duties and progress toward a degree within expected time limits.
 In addition, a certain number of assistantships are available during the summer.
-Supplementary funding for students holding external awards is available.

-205.64.2 The Degrees of MA and MSc

-Normally, students are admitted into the master's program with a bachelor's degree.
+205.65.2 The Degrees of MA and MSc Program Requirements Normally, students are admitted into the master's program with a bachelor's degree.
 It is expected that students will generally continue in the PhD program after completing their master's.
-The requirements for the master's degree include:

-- (1) a first-year research project, - (2) the successful defense of a master's thesis, and - (3) the completion of a minimum of $\star$ 17 of graduate-level courses.
+The requirements for the master's degree include: - (1) a first-year research project, - (2) the successful defense of a master's thesis, and - (3) the completion of a minimum of ★17 of graduate-level courses.

-The required courses normally include: PSYCO 502 ( $\star$ 2); PSYCO 531 ( $\star$ 3); PSYCO 532 ( $\star$ 3); one 500- or 600-level course ( $\star$ 3) in the student's research focus; and two 500- or 600-level courses ( $\star$ 3 each) in related areas of psychology.
+The required courses normally include: PSYCO 502 (\star 2); PSYCO 531 (\star 3); PSYCO 532 (\star 3); one 500- or 600-level course (\star 3) in the student's research focus; and two 500- or 600-level courses (\star 3 each) in related areas of psychology.
 Focal and related courses are determined by the student's supervisory committee.
 No language other than English is required for the master's degree.

 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.

-Students are normally expected to complete the program in two years.
+Length of Program Students are normally expected to complete the program in two years.
 However, the time required to complete the program will vary with the individual candidate.
 Students are evaluated annually with respect to progress in the program.

-Normally, students are admitted into the PhD program after completing either a bachelor's or a master's degree program.

-Program Requirements for Students with a Bachelor's Degree

-Requirements for the PhD for students entering with a bachelor's degree include:

-- (1) a first-year research project,

-- (2) a second-year research project,

-- (3) a written qualifying exam as determined by their supervisory committee,

-- (4) an oral candidacy exam,

-- (5) a written dissertation proposal,

-- (6) the successful defense of a doctoral dissertation, and

-- (7) the completion of a minimum of $\pm 17$ of graduate-level courses.
+205.65.3 The Degree of PhD Normally, students are admitted into the PhD program after completing either a bachelor's or a master's degree program.
+Program Requirements for Students with a Bachelor's Degree Requirements for the PhD for students entering with a bachelor's degree include: - (1) a first-year research project, - (2) a second-year research project, - (3) a written qualifying exam as determined by their supervisory committee, - (4) an oral candidacy exam, - (5) a written dissertation proposal, - (6) the successful defense of a doctoral dissertation, and - (7) the completion of a minimum of ★17 of graduate-level courses.